Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.charts/chartdataworkbook/getcell/_index.md

 ---
-title: GetCell
+title: GetCell()
 second_title: Aspose.Slides for C++ API Reference
-description: Gets the cell that can be used for chart series or categories.
+description: Gets the cell that can be used for chart series or categories
 type: docs
 weight: 27
 url: /cpp/aspose.slides.charts/chartdataworkbook/getcell/